ccoenraets/salesforce-lightning-tutorial/create-contactlist-component.md

 title: Module 5&#58; Creating the ContactList Component
 ---

+In this module, you create a Lightning Component responsible for displaying the list of contacts and you add that component to the QuickContacts application.

+## What you will learn
+- Create a Lightning Component in the Developer Console
+- Use component attributes
+- Use event handlers
+- Use Lightning Components in a Lightning Application

 ## Step 1: Create the Component

 1. In the Developer Console, click **File** > **New** > **Lightning Component**.
 Specify **ContactList** as the bundle name and click **Submit**